INTERNSHIPS

 • Send thank-you cards to any Feast & Faith guest speakers

-The Communications & Marketing Leader will work with the team to consider ways to advertise events, gatherings and opportunities.
+The Communications & Marketing Leader is responsible for raising awareness of the chaplaincy through creative and compelling digital and physical communications.
+They will work with the team to consider ways to advertise events, gatherings and other opportunities.

 Weekly responsibilities: